Weavers | Weavings | Wool | Wool Buy | About Churro | Jewelry | Pottery | Clothing | Baskets | Pipes & Firestarters |HerbsWerk| Home

 Write to: Black Mesa Weavers

-We are paying fair-trade prices to our experienced handspinners of $3/oz. for natural colored churro yarn, and $3.50/oz. for vegetal-dyed churro yarn.
-This year, we have consequently raised our yarn prices to $5.50/oz for white churro; $6/oz. natural colored churro; $7/oz. vegetal-dyed churro).
+As of December 2009, we are paying fair-trade prices to our experienced handspinners of $3.50-$4/oz. for white and natural colored Churro yarn, and $4/oz. for vegetal-dyed Churro yarn.
+Thus, we have consequently raised our yarn prices to 7.50/oz. for natural colored and commercial-dyed churro; $8/oz. for vegetal-dyed churro).

 Dine' (Navajo) Weaving tools

-Wonderful collection of weaving combs by a Dine' elder from Red Lake
+Wonderful collection of weaving combs by a Dine' elder from Red Lake--ALL ARE SOLD OUT

 Four weaving combs.